Cody Bellinger Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).
+- Reds pitchers combined to allow 213 total home runs at a rate of 1.3 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.